gaurav5430/100-days-of-code/log.md

 - no recursive solution is better than the iterative solution using Queue.
 - Recursive BFS can employ DFS to traverse till a particular depth/level.
 - yet to find a better implementation.
 Some comments here: https://cs.stackexchange.com/questions/64379/can-breadth-first-search-be-implemented-recursively-without-data-structures?answertab=votes#tab-top

+### Day 36:
+Nothing on this repo.
+Did solve a few linked list questions otherwise

+**Learning/Todo:**
+- Tortoise/Hare - fast/slow ptr algorithm is used quite a lot in linked list problems.
+- Reversing a linked list, getting length of a linked list.

+### Day 37
+Staretd implementing Sorting algorithms on Arrays and LinkedList Implemented Selection Sort on arrays and LinkedList today.

+**Learning/Todo:**
+- Stable selection sort, selection sort using linked list (better implementation)